chenyedzai/cloudwatch-elk/README.md

                           'cloudwatch-cluster'
  -d,--deleteData <arg>    when 'true' deletes the index if exists, default
                           'true'
- -e,--elasticHost <arg>   the Elasticsearch hostname / ip -f,--from <arg>          a point in time expressed as dd/MM/yy hh:mm -g,--logGroup <arg>      the CloudWatch log group of the instances -i,--instances <arg>     the instances to extract log from, separated by
+ -e,--elasticHost <arg>   the Elasticsearch hostname / ip, default 'localhost' -f,--from <arg>          a point in time expressed as dd/MM/yy hh:mm -g,--logGroup <arg>      the CloudWatch log group of the instances -i,--instances <arg>     the instances to extract log from, separated by